wjs20/wjs20.github.io/_posts/2025-06-29-python-pipedreams.markdown

 When head terminates (after the 10th line by default) it will close its standard in stream.
 The previous program attempts to write the next line of output to the standard in of `head` but finds that it can't because it is closed, which causes a 'broken pipe' (SIGPIPE) signal to be triggered.
 The default behaviour of most unix programs upon recieving this signal is to exit.
 This process repeats back through the pipeline until all programs have terminated.
 Although the default behavour of most unix programs is to exit gracefully on getting a SIGPIPE, python behaves differently by defualt.
 Lets confirm this by including a small python program in the above pipeline.

-## Pythons Interaction with SIGPIPE
+## Pythons interaction with SIGPIPE

 I created a small script that does essentially what `tr` is doing in the above pipeline.